-The Healthcare Systems Studies Concentration of the Master of Science in Leadership program will empower students with in-depth knowledge, technical and business skills necessary to lead the administration of ethical delivery, regulation, sustainability, and accountability of healthcare systems.
+This concentration will empower students with in-depth knowledge, technical and business skills necessary to lead the administration of ethical delivery, regulation, sustainability and accountability of healthcare systems.

 - Envisioning approaches and solutions to management practices and challenges within healthcare delivery systems that reflect equity and utilitarian value.

 - Laws and regulations that drive and constrain healthcare administration and delivery systems.

 - Exploration of the ethical issues confronted by healthcare administrators.